 18. A Preliminary Declaration form will be made available on the website at least three weeks before the event.
 This MUST include an estimated running time which will be used to determine the team's start time and for the award of the time estimate prize.
-The Preliminary Declaration can be amended as required but the last version, which should be as complete as possible, must be submitted by the end of Tuesday before the event weekend (effectively at least four days before the event).
+The Preliminary Declaration can be amended as required but the last version, which should be as complete as possible, must be submitted by the end of the Wednesday before the event weekend (effectively at least three days before the event).
 At this point the time estimate and the allocated start time are fixed and cannot be changed.
 The allocated start time may be subsequently adjusted at the discretion of the committee.

 20. A Final Declaration must be made at least 30 minutes before a team's allocated start time.
 Previously submitted Preliminary Declaration details may be changed (see 18).
 Once the Final Declaration has been made no changes are permitted to any element of the declaration, including those named or to the stages they have been nominated to run.
 Disqualification will result if this rule is infringed.